 - New rental inventory (forklifts and articulated booms);

 - Vigorous enforcement of no smoking ordinance.

-One of the nation's largest municipally-owned solar generation installations now operates from the roof of the Moscone Center.
+From 2005 - 2015, one of the nation's largest municipally-owned solar generation installations operated from the roof of the Moscone Center.
 Installed and launched in March 2004 by Mayor Gavin Newsom and officials from the San Francisco Public Utilities Commission, the photovoltaic system atop Moscone South’s Esplanade Ballroom and South lobby roof has attracted many visitors from around the world.
 With funding through a voter-approved initiative and in partnership with the San Francisco Public Utilities Commission, we completed in March 2004 a unique, two-part energy efficiency program.
 The solar component consists of a solar electrical system capable of producing enough power for 550 homes annually.
 This is accompanied by an extensive lighting system retrofit and related energy efficiency measures designed to reduce energy usage without diminishing interior lighting levels.
 All 5,000 bulbs in the 27-plus foot high ceiling of five exhibit halls were replaced, covering an area larger than seven U.S. football fields.
 The new bulbs consisted of compact fluorescent lamps, T8 fluorescents, metal halide fixtures, all more energy efficient and cooler burning, reducing consumption by as much as 20% in the first year.
-The total environmental impact of the two part project is as follows, given in terms of tons of carbon dioxide (CO2): Solar system: 317 tons of CO2 annually displaced Lighting upgrade: 1,616 tons of CO2 annually displaced
+During the time of its operation until 2015, the total environmental impact of the two part project was as follows, given in terms of tons of carbon dioxide (CO2): Solar system: 317 tons of CO2 annually displaced Lighting upgrade: 1,616 tons of CO2 annually displaced

 Purchasing and Contract Compliance